 It's a well-known fact that the Americans love to provoke.
 They are well trained in handling the media and know exactly how to attract attention.
-Two years ago, the medical director of a famous clinic in Arizona caused an uproar by stating: "Sitting is as bad as smoking".
+A few years ago, the medical director of a famous clinic in Arizona caused an uproar by stating: "Sitting is as bad as smoking".
 He claimed that sitting is more dangerous than cigarettes, more deadly than HIV, more dangerous than parachuting.
 In fact, many scientific studies say he's right.
 But what about people whose limited mobility keeps them sitting for hours on end?
 Are they then left completely and utterly at the mercy of fate?
 Fortunately not.
 Individually customised modern riser-recliner chairs not only make you comfortable when sitting in them but also motivate users to be more mobile.

 In contrast to many other chairs, a riser-recliner is usually used by one and the same person.
 They can therefore be adjusted individually in terms of the backrest, seat height, seat depth and seat width.
 The chair is then literally tailor-made.
 As an alternative, other chairs are available with fully variable seat heights and seat depths that are very easy to adjust.
 Both solutions optimise the distribution of sitting pressure which is so important.
 This is perfect when the feet are in contact with the floor, thighs and calves are at an angle of about 90 degrees and the thighs rest on the chair along their whole length, with space to fit 2 to 3 fingers between the seat and the back of the knee.

 The backrest is particularly important.
 It must be possible to adjust it easily to the full range of different positions from sitting upright to lying down flat.
 Synchronous backrest adjustment and seat tilt is another important detail which helps to prevent the user from sliding out of the chair while adjusting the backrest.